indygreg/mozilla-build-analyzer/README.rst

 Run mbd with --help for a list of all the commands.
 Here are some::

-    # Print the names of slaves.
+    # Print the names of all slaves.
     $ mbd slave-names

-    # Print jobs performed on a specific slave.
+    # Print builds performed on a specific slave.
-    $ mbd slave-jobs bld-linux64-ec2-413
+    $ mbd slave-builds bld-linux64-ec2-413

-    # Print a table listing total times slaves were running jobs.
+    # Print a table listing total times slaves were running builds.
-    # slave-efficiencies
+    $ mbd slave-efficiencies

+    # Print all the builders associated with a builder category.
+    $ mbd builders-in-category --print-name mozilla-central